jtamtam/BindingDB_prep/README.md

 ## Advice
 To run the different files I suggest the creation of a local environment and you will need to install ncbi-blast-2.13.0+.
 The blastp exec and the makeblastdb exec must be in the /bin of the local environment.
+For the different programms to run correctly and without erros, they need to be launched in a specific order:
+1. Itial_format.py
+2. BLAST.py
+3. Read_BLAST.py
+4. Tanimoto.py
+5. Structures.py

 ## Initial_format.py
 This file takes BindingDB dataset, split it in subsets.
 There are 18 subsets based on (ki,kd,ic50)(train,test,valid)(with_duplicates, without_duplicates), which are saved in the "BindingDB_Preprocessing/data" folder